-Intrinsically tied to financial loss is the experience of lost opportunities, resulting in less work, less brand awareness and, ultimately, reputational damage.
-Consistent with Banet-Weiser's (2018) 'economy of visibility', de-platformed users claim that not being on TikTok and Instagram, or 'not being there' with the high number of followers they once had, equals not being visible to potential work partners, fans and peers.
+Intrinsically tied to financial loss is the experience of lost opportunities, resulting in less work, less brand awareness, and, ultimately, reputational damage.
+Consistent with Banet-Weiser, (2018) "economy of visibility," de-platformed users claim that not being on TikTok and Instagram, or "not being

-"I'm losing money at the clubs and online because I had a loyal fan base before"
+I'm losing money at the clubs and online because I had a loyal fan base before.

-- "The whole censorship, from the flagging to deletion of content, to shadowbanning and deletion of my account has been affecting the reach of my work/ my bookings/ my income/ my relevance in the industry and community." - "When my artwork is removed, the ripple effects are wide and damaging.
+The whole censorship, from the flagging to deletion of content, to shadowbanning and deletion of my account has been affecting the reach of my work/ my bookings/ my income/ my relevance in the industry and community.

+When my artwork is removed, the ripple effects are wide and damaging.
 As a professional artist, I rely on access to social media and the ability to share my artwork with my peers, galleries, and institutions.
 I have experienced many instances of institutions I am working with being unable to promote our collaboration and my artwork because they experience deletions of my artwork on social media.
-This amounts to essentially being erased from the art world today."
+This amounts to essentially being erased from the art world today.

 Instagram and TikTok are not merely spaces for transaction: instead, they act as portfolios of creative work.
-Once a user is de-platformed, they feel they no longer exist as a worker, as an artist, as a creator and they experience great reputational damage, arising from the lack of visibility and the loss of a sizeable platform.
+Once a user is de-platformed, they feel they no longer exist as a worker, as an artist, as a creator, and they experience great reputational damage, arising from the lack of visibility and the loss of a sizable platform.
 With the erasure of online work then comes the erasure of offline work and its related opportunities and ultimately the erasure of their reputation.

-Users seem to believe that more followers equal more visibility and offered them more legitimacy (contrary to research by Pittman and Abell, 2021, that found engagement to be more beneficial to brands than a big following).
-Brands or workplaces who seek out content creators and influencers also use a large following as a proxy measure of success (García-Rapp, 2017; Glatt, 2022).
-This inevitably means that creators' success is almost synonymous with visibility (Duffy & Meisner,

-2022), and relies upon metrics such as views and following (Banet-Weiser, 2018).
-As such, losing profiles built through years of digital labour to then have to start again is a severe reputational blow that, according to participants, has cost them work and opportunities.
+Users seem to believe that more followers equal more visibility and offered them more legitimacy (contrary to research by Pittman & Abell, 2021 and by De Veirman et al., 2017 that found engagement to be more beneficial to brands than a big following).
+Brands or workplaces that seek out content creators and influencers also use a large following as a proxy measure of success (García-Rapp, 2017; Glatt, 2022).
+This inevitably means that creators' success is almost synonymous with visibility (Duffy & Meisner, 2022) and relies upon metrics such as views and following (Banet-Weiser, 2018).
+As such, losing profiles built through years of digital labor to then have to start again is a severe reputational blow that, according to participants, has cost them work and opportunities.

-Lacking healthcare, organisational support or, indeed, any stability in keeping with general gig economy trends (Wood et al., 2019), gig workers such as content creators therefore experience a heightened version of the power imbalances seen between more traditional employers and employees (Benarch et al., 2014).
-By being de-platformed by those they call the 'faceless masters' of platforms, creators lose not only their income, but also existing work, contacts and reputation.
-In this sense, the experiences reported by the users surveyed are consistent with previous research on job insecurity and financial anxiety, showing that the precarity of their particular content creation work has negatively impacted their psychological wellbeing (Dijkstra-Kersten et al., 2015; Fiksenbaum et al., 2017).
+Lacking healthcare, organizational support, or, indeed, any stability in keeping with general gig economy trends (Wood et al., 2019), gig workers such as content creators therefore experience a heightened version of the power imbalances seen between more traditional employers and employees (Benach et al., 2014).
+By being de-platformed by those they call the "faceless masters" of platforms, creators lose not only their income but also existing work, contacts, and reputation.
+In this sense, the experiences reported by the users surveyed are consistent with previous research on job insecurity and financial anxiety, showing that the precarity of their particular content creation work has negatively impacted their psychological well-being (Dijkstra-Kersten et al., 2015; Fiksenbaum et al., 2017).

-Hopelessness, shame, grief, defiance: de-platforming as a devastating emotional rollercoaster
+Hopelessness, Shame, Grief, Defiance: De-Platforming as a Devastating Emotional Rollercoaster